Open-CAS/open-cas.github.io/content/support.md

 ## Getting in touch

-Use the [contact form at unvertical.com](https://unvertical.com/#contact) with a short description of your setup and what you need, and we will get back to you.
+Please [contact](https://unvertical.com/contact/) us with a short description of your setup and what you need, and we will get back to you.

 ## Community support